shawnoden/angular-lthw/_includes/book/introducing-expressions.md

 1. Add variables `firstName` and `lastName` variables to the scope and output the first name and last name together using a string concatenation expression.
-2. As you may know `Math.PI` is a built in JavaScript constant.
-Try display it inside an expression in the HTML (it may not display what you expect).
-Then assign Math.PI to a variable in the controller and then display that variable inside an expression in the HTML.